gnolang/gno/docs/getting-started/local-setup/creating-a-keypair.md

 :::warning Safeguard your mnemonic phrase!

-A **mnemonic phrase** is like your master password; you can use it over and over to derive the same keypair.
+A **mnemonic phrase** is like your master password; you can use it over and over to derive the same keypairs.
 This is why it is crucial to store it in a safe, offline place - writing the phrase on a piece of paper and hiding it is highly recommended. **If it gets lost, it is unrecoverable.**